open-sdr/openwifi/doc/app_notes/csi.md

   The interval will become N*1ms

 ## Config the num_eq
-  The num_eq (number of equalizer output) is configurable in case you don't need so many equalizer informations.
+  The num_eq (number of equalizer output) is configurable in case you don't need so many equalizer information.
 The valid value is 0~8.
 You should align the num_eq value at the side_ch.ko, side_info_display.py and test_side_info_file_display.m.
   - When insert the kernel module, use:
   ```
   insmod side_ch.ko num_eq_init=3